AlirezaKakan/User-Documentation-Instructions/docs/Task-2.md

 ---
 layout: default
-title: Task 2
+title: Assignment
 nav_order: 9
 ---

-# Task 2
+# Assignment
 {: .no_toc }

-In this section, you will be able to create an x using y.
+In this section you will be able to submit your assignment.
 {: .fs-6 .fw-300 }

 ## Table of contents